 Clients have commended Kathryn’s “grasp of the technical detail, and her ability to identify and articulate game changing arguments”.
 She is recommended by Chambers, Who’s Who Legal, and The Legal 500.

-Kathryn also sits as arbitrator, and was recently appointed to the ICSID Panel of Arbitrators for Bahrain, and will serve a six-year term.
+Kathryn also sits as arbitrator, and was recently appointed to the ICSID Panel of Arbitrators, and will serve a six-year term.
 She has lectured and published extensively on questions of international arbitration and public international law, including most recently on the subject of emissions trading schemes.

 Prior to entering private practice, Kathryn was a Legal Advisor to the Prime Minister of East Timor (Timor-Leste), based in East Timor, coordinating East Timor’s negotiations with Australia over maritime boundaries and the drafting of a new regime for petroleum investments.
 Kathryn has also worked with the International Development Law Organization in Kabul, Afghanistan, and with Columbia Law School and the Carter Center in the Democratic Republic of Congo.